 You can experience leaks, loss of flow, unplanned downtime, lost revenue, safety risks for your employees and even environmental issues if fluid escapes your facility.
 To achieve and maintain hygienic conditions and prevent contamination, the food and beverage industry employs a wide range of pumps for various processing applications.

-Pumps are some of the most important pieces of equipment in food processing.
+Pumps are some of the most important pieces of equipment in food and beverage processing.
 Along with having to handle both low- and high-viscosity fluids, pumps used in this industry must provide solutions to these processing challenges:

 - Handling a broad temperature range